 Drink driving is the cause of thousands of serious injuries and deaths on UK roads each year.
 Everyone knows that drink driving is a no-go, but it still happens.
-Is that because there’s confusion over the drink driving limits in the UK?
+Is that because there’s confusion over the UK’s drink-drive limits?

 If so, we’re on hand to help.
 Here’s everything you need to know about the UK alcohol limit and the laws on drinking and driving.

-Depending on where you are in the UK, the drink drive limit will be different.
+Depending on where you are in the UK’s drink-drive limits will be different.

 In Scotland, those figures are 50mg, 22mcg and 67mg for blood, breath and urine, respectively.
 Having just one drink in Scotland will put you over the legal drink driving limit.